Updated on July 6, 2020 @ 7 a.m.

 Residents seeking assistance relating to COVID-19 are encouraged to visit www.recoverstlucie.org.

-There are confirmed cases of COVID-19 in St. Lucie County.
+There are still a growing number confirmed cases of COVID-19 in St. Lucie County.
 Due to HIPAA privacy laws, the Florida Department of Health is not releasing any information about patients other than the sex, age, county that they tested positive in/reside and if it was a travel-related case.
 Florida Department of Health COVID-19 Dashboard website.

 • Business Owners Only – Please contact Emergency Service Function 18 at 850-815-4925 or email@example.com or visit www.floridajobs.org/covid-19.